dandi/handbook/docs/60_initialize_vendors.md

 # Initialize Vendor Accounts

-This series of documents explains how to create a new instance of the DANDI project (i.e. a clone of the entire DANDI ecosystem).
-It is suggested that you briefly read through each of the documents in this guide before starting.

 The DANDI ecosystem relies on vendor services to operate.
 So first you will need to set up accounts with the following vendors:

 • **Heroku**